apache/doris/docs/en/docs/data-operate/import/import-scenes/external-storage-load.md

 This document mainly introduces how to import data stored in AWS S3.
 It also supports the import of other object storage systems that support the S3 protocol.
 ### Applicable scenarios

-* Source data in S3 protocol accessible storage systems, such as S3, BOS.
+* Source data in S3 protocol accessible storage systems, such as S3.
 * Data volumes range from tens to hundreds of GB.

 ### Preparing